mozilla/glean/docs/user/metric-parameters.md

 - `notification_emails`: **Required.** A list of email addresses to notify for important events with the metric or when people with context or ownership for the metric need to be contacted.

 - `bugs`: **Required.** A list of bugs (e.g. Bugzilla or Github) that are relevant to this metric.
 For example, bugs that track its original implementation or later changes to it.

-If a number, it is an ID to an issue in the default tracker (`bugzilla.mozilla.org`).
-If a string, it must be a URI to a bug page in a tracker.
+  Each entry should be the full URL to the bug in an issue tracker.
+The use of numbers alone is deprecated and will be an error in the future.

 - `data_reviews`: **Required.** A list of URIs to any data collection reviews relevant to the metric.